pablomiralles22/pablomiralles22.github.io-v2/collections/_drafts/2024-07-01-contrastive-learning.md

     the training of SimCLR was very sensitive to the choice of data augmentation techniques.

 * **Multi-sensor**.
-When multiple inputs are capture simultaneously, we can use all inputs from corresponding times.
-For example, capturing the same image from different angles with multiple cameras, or the combination of audio and image in videos.
+When multiple inputs are captured simultaneously, we can use all inputs from corresponding times.
+For example, capturing the same image from different angles with multiple cameras, or the audio and images in videos.

 * **Continuity**.
 This can be applied to domains where there are sequences with some continuity.
 For example, videos are sequences of